KmichaelT/love_in_action/README.md

-# PayBlocks
+# Payblocks

-PayBlocks is a powerful website builder that combines the best of two worlds: PayloadCMS's robust content management capabilities and shadcnblocks' extensive UI component library.
-The name "PayBlocks" reflects this fusion - "Pay" from PayloadCMS and "Blocks" from shadcnblocks.
+Payblocks is a powerful website builder that combines the best of two worlds: PayloadCMS's robust content management capabilities and shadcnblocks' extensive UI component library.
+The name "Payblocks" reflects this fusion - "Pay" from PayloadCMS and "Blocks" from shadcnblocks.

 This project transforms the traditional PayloadCMS starter into a feature-rich website builder with a beautiful, modern UI and an extensive collection of pre-built components.
-Whether you're building a corporate website, a portfolio, or a complex web application, PayBlocks provides all the building blocks you need.
+Whether you're building a corporate website, a portfolio, or a complex web application, Payblocks provides all the building blocks you need.

 ## ✨ Key Features